The Platform

 What got you interested in pursuing a career in the trades?

 Katherine: I was working full time and had a part time job while trying to raise five kids and a grandbaby, and making ends meet.
-I went to the PACT program to check it out and ended up enrolling.
-I needed more money after that first quarter ended and the apprenticeship coordinator from Local 242 (previously Local 440) pulled me from the program, saying that I was ready to be in the field.
+I went to the PACT program to check it out and ended up enrolling because I needed a better paying job.
+After the first quarter ended, the apprenticeship coordinator from Local 242 (previously Local 440) pulled me from the program, saying that I was ready to be in the field.

 Cicelia: My aunt advised me to get into the trades.